 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-Sometimes referred to as the male G-spot, the prostate gland is a reproductive organ that can get inflamed, and grow enlarged as you age.
-If you deal with an enlarged prostate, prostate pain, or have a chronic health condition there are all types of treatments that can help.
+Sometimes referred to as the male G-spot, the prostate gland is a reproductive organ that can get inflamed and grow enlarged as you age.
+If you deal with an enlarged prostate, prostate pain, or have a chronic health condition, treatments like prostate massage may help.

-Here are some of the health conditions a prostate massage might benefit.
+Here are some of the medical conditions a prostate massage might benefit.

 Prostate health: 6 ways to keep your prostate healthy

-While scientists can’t credit prostate massage directly, several studies show there are health benefits to regular ejaculation––including a lower risk of prostate cancer.
-One way to ejaculate regularly is through prostate massage, either with a partner or on your own.
+While scientists can’t credit prostate massage directly, several studies show there may be health benefits to regular ejaculation, including a lower risk of prostate cancer.
+Aside from lung cancer, prostate cancer is the most common cancer in men (Rawla, 2019).

 Prostate cancer: stages, grades, and treatment

-If you’re investigating prostate play for pleasure, here’s how to do it.
-The prostate may be stimulated by putting a finger or massager inside the rectum.
+If you’re investigating prostate play for pleasure, here’s how to do it:

 - Levin, R. J. (2018).
 Prostate-induced orgasms: A concise review illustrated with a highly relevant case study.
 Clinical Anatomy, 31(1), 81–85. doi:10.1002/ca.23006.
 Retrieved from https://onlinelibrary.wiley.com/doi/full/10.1002/ca.23006